boostedtechnology/livecoding-go/README.md

 **Task**

 On the response of GET /accounts/:id, add a "balance" field on the response.

+## Task 4: Implement GET /accounts/:id/transactions/

+Retrieve all the transactions for a given account.

 ## Task 5: Prevent deletion of accounts with non-zero balance